-Before breaking his clavicle (the first of two times) in 2012, Chargers running back Ryan Mathews was a top-five pick in many fantasy drafts.
+Before breaking his clavicle (the first of two times), Chargers running back Ryan Mathews was a top-five pick in many fantasy drafts back in 2012.
 Unfortunately, that season was a year that Mathews and his fantasy owners would prefer to forget.

 Justifiably making fantasy owners nervous about his outlook in 2013, Mathews was a much cheaper option on draft day and he delivered for those that gambled on him.